rich-p-rich/coffee-and-honey-p5/README.md

 ![different-address](readme_images/delivery-different-address.PNG)

-2. If the customer is logged in and has set a default shipping address that is different to their billing address, this is prepopulated.
+2. If the customer is logged in and has set a default shipping address that is different to their billing address, this is prepopulated as can be seen in the above screenshot.

 3. A drop-down menu appears for the customer to choose from an existing saved address.
 If they choose one, it prepopulates all fields apart from the country field.